Clinicians & Staff

 She is passionate about building confident, healthy, caring, individuals by helping caregivers and providers strengthen their ability to demonstrate secure attachment and effective attunement.

-Liz graduated from Sacred Heart University and from Lesley University with her Masters in Clinical Mental Health Counseling with a focus in Holistic Counseling.
-She has received training experiences including TF-CBT (Trauma Focused Cognitive Behavioral Therapy), PSB-CBT (Problematic Sexual Behavior - Cognitive behavioral therapy), and has a strong TBRI (Trust-based Relational Intervention) influence.
+Liz graduated from Sacred Heart University & Lesley University with her Masters in Clinical Mental Health Counseling with a focus in Holistic Counseling.
+She has received training in TF-CBT (Trauma Focused Cognitive Behavioral Therapy), PSB-CBT (Problematic Sexual Behavior-Cognitive Behavioral Therapy), & has a strong TBRI (Trust-based Relational Intervention) influence.

-Liz is excited to serve children and families through humanistic, creative arts, and activity-based interventions.
-She is passionate about trauma informed, attachment focused and sensory rich therapeutic work.
-Liz believes the best ways for children and families to learn is through modeling, playfulness, and experiences.
+Liz excitedly serves children & families through humanistic, creative arts, & activity-based interventions, believing they learn best through modeling, playfulness, & experiences.
+She is passionate about trauma informed, attachment focused & sensory rich therapeutic work.

 Elizabeth (Liz) Cuzzupe, LMHC